 Best N64 Emulator For PC

-Project64 is the best emulator to play N64 games on PC due to its accessibility and good performance.
+RMG is the best emulator to play N64 games on PC due to its excellent emulator performance, and configuration options as well.
+RMG could not be simpler to use thanks to its really accessible UI.

-N64 emulators are notoriously inconsistent in their performance, but Project64 balances ease of use and performance really well, which will make it the most attractive option for most users.
+N64 emulators are notoriously inconsistent in their performance, but RMG balances ease of use and performance really well, which will make it the most attractive option for most users.

-Project64 has a good amount of graphics options available to make games look all shiny, upscaled and texture enhanced with the ability to use custom texture packs, which add unique high-resolution textures to your favourite games.
-It has anti-aliasing, anisotropic filtering as well as dithering effects to polish things off!
+RMG has a good amount of graphics options available to make games look all shiny, upscaled, and texture-enhanced with the ability to use custom texture packs, which add unique high-resolution textures to your favourite games.
+It has anti-aliasing, anisotropic filtering and dithering effects to polish things off!

-It is a good job Project64 is easy to use too and also has a useful ROM list built in, because there are over 400 games for the N64, so you’ll need a place to keep all of those games in order (and possibly years to play them all!), Project64 is one of the best emulators for PC today.
+It is a good job RMG is easy to use too and also has a useful ROM list to manage your game list, because there are over 400 games for the N64, so you’ll need a place to keep all of those games in order (and possibly years to play them all!), RMG is one of the best emulators for PC today.

 - Save states